We’ve heard people say they find it hard to shop for gifts for boys — especially when they already have so much stuff.

 That doesn’t mean you can’t think outside the box or that boys won’t ever play with “girl” toys.

 - Building activities (such as Lego or Duplo).

 How Can I Make Sure My Gift is Age-Appropriate?

-Kids develop differently, but unless you hear differently from their parents, here are some general guidelines to follow.
+Kids are unique, as is their development.
+But unless you hear differently from their parents, here are some general guidelines to follow.

-- Do not buy electronics, DVDs, or anything with screens for children under the age of 2 (source).
+- Do not buy electronics, DVDs, or anything with screens for children under two (1).

-- Avoid toys and games with small pieces for children under the age of 3.
+- Avoid toys and games with small pieces for children under the age of three.